CodeYourFuture/HTML-CSS-Coursework-Week4/README.md

 # Make a multi-page responsive website using CSS Grid

-Choose one of the designs below, and re-create the design to perfection, using CSS Grid, and media queries to make the site fully responsive.
+re-create the design to perfection, using CSS Grid, and media queries to make the site fully responsive.

-## Requirements
+## Goals

 1) Create a mobile-first, responsive website
 2) Use CSS Grid and flexbox for layouts and alignment